Tixierae/sent_twitt_pipeline/README.md

  * try with 3 classes (adding neutral).
 You can use for instance the Twitter accounts of some famous newspapers to collect neutral tweets.

- * implement the entropy and salience techniques for feature selection like in [Pak and Paroubek 2010].
+ * implement the entropy and salience techniques for feature selection like in Pak and Paroubek (2010).

  * to measure performance, make sure you use 'accuracy' N(correct classifications)/N(all classifications)

- * to evaluate performance, you can use the external test set of Go et al. (2009) which you can find [here](http://help.sentiment140.com/for-students) under the section 'Where is the training data?'.
+ * to evaluate performance in English, you can use the external test set of Go et al. (2009) which you can find [here](http://help.sentiment140.com/for-students) under the section 'Where is the training data?'.

  * try with SVM, Naive Bayes and Maximum Entropy classifier of [Go et al. (2009)](http://cs.stanford.edu/people/alecmgo/papers/TwitterDistantSupervision09.pdf)

  * read this very relevant paper: [Go et al. (2009)](http://cs.stanford.edu/people/alecmgo/papers/TwitterDistantSupervision09.pdf).

+ * try to take into account the part-of-speech tag of the words.
+This will differentiate when the same word (with the same spelling) is used as an adjective, noun, or verb.

+  * do some error analysis to see what caused the tweets that were misclassified to be misclassified

+ * in addition to the code, upload the data files to github

-Note that in the final report, the 2-3 important papers will need to be briefly summarized in a small literature review section.
+ * Note that in the final report, the 2-3 important papers will need to be briefly summarized in a small literature review section.
 Also, in the final report, add a brief theoretical introduction for the data representation used (e.g., doc-term matrix with TF-IDF weights) and learning algorithms that you compared.
 The final presentation and report delivery is forecasted to take place early in March.

- * try to add the part-of-speech of the words as features to differentiate between the differences instance of a same word when used as a noun, verb, or adjective

-  * do some error analysis to see what caused the tweets that were misclassified to be misclassified

- * in addition to the code, upload the data files to github